wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 .. image:: images/how-to-wire-a-robot/image17.jpg

-.. note:: This section details how to wire the SPARK MAX controllers using PWM signaling.
+This section details how to wire the SPARK MAX controllers using PWM signaling.
 This is a recommended starting point as it is less complex and easier to troubleshoot than CAN operation.
-The SPARK MAXs (and many other FRC motor controllers) can also be wired using :ref:`CAN<docs/hardware/hardware-basics/can-wiring-basics:CAN Wiring Basics>` which unlocks easier configuration, advanced functionality, better diagnostic data and simplifies the wiring.
+The SPARK MAXs (and many other FRC motor controllers) can also be wired using :ref:`CAN<docs/hardware/hardware-basics/can-wiring-basics:CAN Wiring Basics>` which unlocks easier configuration, advanced functionality, better diagnostic data and reduces the amount of wire needed.

-This section details how to wire the SPARK MAX controllers using PWM signaling.
-Many FRC motor controllers can also be wired using :ref:`CAN<docs/hardware/hardware-basics/can-wiring-basics:CAN Wiring Basics>`.

 Requires: 4x SPARK MAX PWM adapters (if using SPARK MAX), 4x PWM cables (if controllers without integrated wires or adapters, otherwise optional), 2x PWM Y-cable (Optional)